 Pro Tips

-- You can adjust the heat in this recipe by eliminating the jalapeno pepper and the heat of the salsa.
-Or double the jalapeno or add some cayenne pepper.
+- You can adjust the heat in this recipe by changing the jalapeno pepper and salsa's heat.ย

 - Good refrigerated for 4 days and frozen for 3 months.

-- Nutrition is for a serving size of about 1 ½ cups.
+- Nutrition is for a serving size of about 1 ยฝ cups.

 To adjust the recipe size: